D3cl4n/FMS_lab/README.md

 ## Build Instructions

 ## Executing the lab
-TODO: make the proxy fully bidirectional with 2 threads
+TODO: fix session key not used anymore in client and AP, proxy working